What I Chose to Carry

 Two colleagues—one with a UK passport, one without—performing identical work would face different futures determined years before they entered that kitchen.
 Not because of merit.
 Because of systems designed in their absence, for purposes that did not include them.

-During the day, I attended language school with students from wealthier families.
+During the day, I attended school with students from wealthier families.
 In the afternoon, I worked beside people for whom London was necessity, not experience.
 I moved between both spaces, belonging fully to neither.

 The same individual—holding the same skills, exercising the same effort—can be integrated in one system and excluded in another.
 The difference is often not merit.
 It is design.